Running a recruitment drive

 - Use our recruitment leaflets, banners and posters.

-- Talk to your local Communications and Public Relations Advisor (CPRA) about promoting guiding in the press.
+- Talk to your local communications and PR adviser about promoting guiding in the press.

 - Put opportunities on online recruitment platforms such as Indeed, Do.It or Team London.